-- After giving birth, an individual must take a minimum of two weeks' leave by law. - Regardless of the length of service, individuals are entitled to a maximum of 15 months' maternity leave. - The earliest date maternity leave can start is six months before the expected week of childbirth (EWC) and the latest is on the baby's due date.
-Maternity leave must be completed by 12 months after the EWC or, for babies born following the EWC, individuals will be required to return 12 months following the baby's date of birth. - SMP pay will not start until the 11th week before the EWC.
-However, OMP will start, at the earliest, six months before the EWC. - Where a baby is born early the statutory maternity leave will start the day after the birth.
-The occupational maternity leave date can be brought forward at the request of the individual. - During maternity leave an individual is entitled with management agreement to work up to 10 keeping in touch (KIT) days.
-Individuals will be paid their basic hourly rate for the hours they work on a KIT day. - No extra allowances such as shift allowance, bank holiday rate, rest day rate, unsocial hours or stand by will be paid. - Individuals will not return to work owing core hours.
-If the individual is looking to change their working pattern, where possible this must be done during the unpaid period to allow the transfer to the new pattern prior to their return to work to ensure no core hours are generated.

-- KIT time is voluntary and KIT days must be agreed between both the individual and their line manager.
-Prior to a KIT day the risk assessment must be updated to reflect the duties that will be undertaken. - KIT time must be claimed on a Fin 13 form and forwarded to People Services who will inform Pay Section. - Individuals have the right to return to the role they left on the same conditions of service as before the maternity leave.
+- After giving birth an individual must take a minimum of two weeks' leave by law. - Regardless of the length of service, individuals are entitled to a maximum of 15 months' maternity leave. - The earliest date maternity leave can start is 11 weeks before the expected week of childbirth (EWC) and the latest is on the baby's due date.
+Maternity leave must be completed by 12 months after the EWC, or for babies born following the EWC, individuals will be required to return 12 months following the baby's date of birth. - If the baby is born before the maternity leave was due to begin, maternity leave will start the day after the birth of the baby. - During maternity leave an individual is entitled, with management agreement, to work up to 10 keeping in touch (KIT) days.
+Individuals will be paid their basic hourly rate for the hours they work on a KIT day.
+No extra allowances such as shift allowance, weekend, bank holiday or stand by will be paid. - Individuals will not return to work owing core hours.
+If the individual is looking to change their working pattern, this must be done during the unpaid period to allow the transfer to the new pattern prior to their return to work to ensure no core hours are generated; - KIT time is voluntary and KIT days must be agreed between both the individual and their line manager.
+Prior to a KIT day, the risk assessment must be updated to reflect the duties that will be undertaken. - KIT time must be claimed on a Fin 13 form and forwarded to People Services who will inform Pay Section. - Individuals have the right to return to the role they left on the same conditions of service as before the maternity leave.
 Exceptions to this are: - If there has been organisational change resulting in the post no longer existing.
-In these cases a suitable alternative role must be found, in line with the Organisational Change policy; - An individual chooses to return on a job share or part time basis and their request cannot be accommodated for their current post, alternative posts will be considered, in line with Force policy on flexible working, and their pay and entitlements will be adjusted accordingly; or - An individual who was on restricted duties for reasons relating to their pregnancy and subject to a full risk assessment will return to their last non-restricted post. - Where an individual is unable to return after maternity leave due to sickness the Attendance Management policy will apply. - Individuals must notify their line manager of their sickness and a medical certificate must be provided.
-People Services will advise Finance and Commercial Services Pay Section of sickness absence which occurs directly after maternity leave.
+In these cases a suitable alternative role must be found, in line with the Organisational Change policy. - Where an individual is unable to return after maternity leave due to sickness, the Attendance Management policy will apply. - Individuals must notify their line manager of their sickness and a medical certificate must be provided.
+People Services will advise Finance and Commercial Services of sickness absence which occurs directly after maternity leave.